Clarence Valley Independent

 The Clarence Valley Independent is published every Wednesday as full colour weekly tabloid.
 Our circulation is over 10,000 and is distributed widely throughout the Clarence Valley and surrounding villages.

-In a time when newspapers are downsizing and going online, we strive to maintain a free printed format we know works, especially on a local scale.
+In a time when newspapers are downsizing and going online, we strive to maintain a printed format we know works, especially on a local scale.

 KEEP IN TOUCH